mozilla/ichnaea/docs/algo/observations.rst

 It also increases the chance that two station updating threads will try to update the same station.
 This may cause timeouts or deadlocks due to lock contention, and is tracked with the metric ``data.station.dberror``.

+A station is either based on observations from location queries (with estimated positions from Ichnaea), or from observations from submission reports (with positions from GPS or similar sources).
+When a station built from location queries has a valid observation from a submission report, the station is upgraded by discarding the existing position estimate and using the submitted, satellite-backed position (see the *Replace* transition state in the `Updating Stations`_ section below).

 Observation Weight
 ==================